Entire home

 Welcome to Dalsoren House!

-We have mowed paths around the farm for you to explore nature, and we also recommend you bring hiking boots/shoes, rain jackets, hiking pants, insect repellent, and sunscreen so you can enjoy the great outdoors comfortably.
-Conservation efforts on the farm are ongoing on the farm, and we partner with local, state, and federal organizations to carefully plan efforts from prescribed burns to plantings.
+We have mowed paths around the farm for you to explore nature.
+We do recommend you bring hiking boots/shoes, rain jackets, hiking pants, insect repellent, and sunscreen so you can enjoy the great outdoors comfortably.
+Conservation efforts on the farm are ongoing, and we partner with local, state, and federal organizations to carefully plan efforts from prescribed burns to native plantings.
 Let us know if you have any questions about the conservation work being done.

 Dalsoren House was built in 1975 by Mary and Steve Thompson when they returned to the family farm to take over the dairy operations from Steve's parents.
-Mary and Steve used the barn as inspiration for the design of Dalsoren; they harvested the lumber from the farm and employed all local contractors and did a lot of the work themselves.
+Mary and Steve used the barn as inspiration for the design of Dalsoren.
+They harvested the lumber from the farm, employed all local contractors, and did a lot of the work themselves.
 They incorporated a variety of unique features - such as stained glass - to create a truly one-of-a-kind home for their family.
 In 2020, the Thompsons did a complete restoration of Dalsoren House - again, using timber sustainably harvested from the farm and employing local contractors.
 The restoration was carefully planned to keep the original character of the house.
-The Thompson family (including a very friendly Labrador named Ole) still lives on the property today in the original family farmhouse.
+The Thompson family (including a very friendly Labrador named Ole) still lives on the property today in the family farmhouse (built in 1901).

 As of 2021, Dalsoren House has a new kitchen, bathroom, roof, windows, and sidings, as well as new furnishings and appliances.
 Dalsoren House can sleep 4-6 people comfortably.
 There are two bedrooms (1 queen bed and 2 twin beds) as well as 2 twin roll-away beds.

-Accessibility: There is a poured cement sidewalk to the house.
+- Accessibility: There is a poured cement sidewalk to the house.
 There are three steps up to the front porch - the porch has railings.
-The ground floor has a bathroom (accessible), rollaway twin beds, living room, and kitchen.
+The house is a loft-style with two bedrooms on the second floor.
+The ground floor has a bathroom with an accessible shower, rollaway twin beds, living room/great room, and kitchen.
 Please contact us for more information.

 The Driftless Area of southwestern Wisconsin has a great deal to offer visitors.
 Spring Green, New Glarus, Mineral Point and Mount Horeb are all an easy drive from Dalsoren House.
 These small towns have outdoor theaters, museums, festivals, state parks, cycling, shopping, wineries, breweries, and restaurants for you to enjoy.